shyarez/shyarez/README.md

 ---

 ### 🤝 Collaboration & Interests
-- 👯 Open to collaborate on: **Web Dev projects, AI/ML experiments, and cool open-source ideas**
+- 👯 Open to collaborate on: **Web Dev projects & cool open-source ideas**
 - 🤔 Looking for guidance in: **AI, machine learning & project structuring**

 ### 📫 Connect with Me